About the Program

 - Be proficient in English.
 If you are selected as a semi-finalist, we will give you a free institutional TOEFL exam, unless you have a valid TOEFL score over 500 (paper test) or over 60 (iBT test) or its equivalent (for example, valid IELTS band 6 or higher);

-- Have relevant experience in and commitment to a career in the public sector and/or nonprofit sector ; and
+- Have relevant experience in and commitment to a career in the private sector;

-- Be involved (full time or part time) in the ecosystem or policy-making in the innovation and entrepreneurship sector (i.e., accelerators, incubators, mentors, non-profits, government offices, etc.) Entrepreneurs are eligible for the program!
+- Be involved (full time or part time) in the ecosystem or policy-making in the innovation and entrepreneurship sector (i.e., private accelerators, incubators, corporate accelerators, etc.) Entrepreneurs are eligible for the program!

-- Be involved (full time or part time) in private business which supports and impacts innovation and entrepreneurship in Belarus and Russia.
+- Be involved (full time or part time) in private business which supports and impacts innovation and entrepreneurship in Russia.

 - Have demonstrated leadership and collaborative skills (please elaborate on your leadership and collaborative activities in essays in the end of this application, and submit/upload any certificates/materials that can prove your leadership skills).